brainglobe/brainglobe.github.io/_sources/contact.md.txt

 ## Other ways to get in touch
 While we prefer that all discussions about the project are carried out in public, there may be situations in which this is not possible.
-In these situations, please [email](mailto:code@hello@brainglobe.info?subject=brainglobe), the core developers.
+In these situations, please [email](mailto:hello@brainglobe.info?subject=brainglobe) the core developers.